tawaship/Creap/README.md

 ## Description

-Creap.js is a plug-in for playing createjs content built by animateCC.<br />
+Creap.js is a plug-in for playing createjs content built by "Adobe Animate CC".<br />
 By using webGL rendering you can render faster than regular createjs content.

+## Features
+- Can use the createjs content built by "Adobe Animate CC" as it is.
+- Can use sprite sheet.
+- Variables replacement/definition system
+- Images replacement/definition system
+- Sounds replacement/definition system
+- DisplayObjects replacement system

+## Caution
 There are many unimplemented processes for most classes, especially the MovieClip class.<br />
-Therefore it may not work with complicated createjs content.</span>
+Therefore it may not work with complicated createjs content.

-大半のクラス、特にMovieClipクラスについて、未実装の処理が多く存在します。
-そのため、複雑なcreatejsコンテンツでは動作しない可能性があります。

 ## Required libraries
 - [pixi.js](http://www.pixijs.com/) v4.4.3 | 4.5.1